Gumloop Alternatives in 2026: When You Need Control, Not Just Capability

 2. n8n

 Versus Gumloop: Vastly more powerful and self-hostable.
 Vastly higher learning curve. n8n's flagship moat is self-host; nothing else on this list matches it.
+Who should pick n8n: engineering teams that want to own the stack, run on their own infra, and are comfortable with a technical builder.
+Who should skip it: non-technical operators who wanted Gumloop because it hid the plumbing.

 3. Lindy